This comprehensive guide covers everything you need to know about wisdom teeth removal.

 The way in which the wisdom teeth erupt is highly variable.
-Each person’s teeth and their journey to full eruption (if achieved) is different.
+Each person’s teeth and their journey to the full eruption (if achieved) is different.

-Without restriction the tooth may come through in just a month, but as this article has explained, impaction is a common cause of delaying or stopping the correct positioning of the tooth.
+Without restriction, the tooth may come through in just a month, but as this article has explained, impaction is a common cause of delaying or stopping the correct positioning of the tooth.

 You will need to generally allow some time for the tooth to come through, but if the pain becomes more frequent, intense or unbearable, then you should go and visit a dentist who can assess the teeth.

-X-rays and CT scans may well be taken and suggestions given on what is best to do, this may include the recommendation of extraction.
+X-rays and CT scans may well be taken and suggestions are given on what is best to do, this may include the recommendation of extraction.

 What age do you get wisdom teeth?

 The age that you develop wisdom teeth can vary.